Africa must not be 'neglected' in virus fight, officials say

 Even if testing kits and other equipment are found, another challenge is delivering them amid the thicket of travel restrictions.
 Cargo space is rare because many airlines have stopped flights to African destinations, Yao said.

 Close to 20 African countries have closed their borders, and several are now under lockdown to try to prevent the virus’ spread.
-Millions of people wonder whether nations will follow Rwanda’s lead in extending the period that all but essential workers are confined to their homes.

-Lifting the lockdowns will depend on the situation in neighboring countries, Nkengasong said.
-Otherwise, “what’s the point?
-If Botswana or Zimbabwe have cases and South Africa opens up, you waste everybody’s time.”
+Now millions of people are bracing for lockdown extensions after regional leader South Africa's announcement Thursday night.

+If the country's lockdown ends too soon or too abruptly, “we risk a massive and uncontrollable resurgence of the disease," Ramaphosa said.

+In the two weeks before the lockdown began two weeks ago, the average daily increase in South Africa's new cases was around 42%, but since the start of the lockdown the average daily increase has been around 4%, he said.

+South Africa has the most confirmed cases in Africa with more than 1,900.
+“We are only at the beginning of a monumental struggle,” Ramaphosa says.
+“We cannot relax and we cannot be complacent.”

-The economic toll has been harsh.
-The World Bank in a new report Thursday said sub-Saharan Africa is expected to fall into recession for the first time in a quarter-century.
+The economic toll, however, has been harsh.
+The World Bank in a new report said sub-Saharan Africa is expected to fall into recession for the first time in a quarter-century.
 Growth should fall this year from 2.4% to minus 2.1%, with countries that depend heavily on oil exports and mining hit especially hard.

 Africa has had some of the world’s fastest-growing economies.
 The World Bank said African nations will require a “debt service standstill” and other financial assistance as millions of people, many who survive day-to-day, can't go out to work.